andydvsn/iimport/README.md

 http://www.evermeet.cx/ffmpeg/

-I had some audio sync issues with the most recent versions of FFMPEG (on the Apple TV, not on my Mac).
+I had some audio sync issues with the most recent versions of FFMPEG (on the Apple TV, but not on my Mac).
 Using an older version worked perfectly.
 Weird.

 https://dl.dropbox.com/u/331720/download/ffmpeg-r19400.zip